-From sunning yourself on the golden sand to snorkeling in the warm water around the vibrant coral reefs to shopping in the upscale stores of open-air malls, guests can choose from a wide variety of activities.
-Enjoy the city's parks (there are over 50 of them), fish off a long, wooden pier, or ride in a water taxi.
+From sunning yourself on the golden sand to snorkeling in the warm water around the vibrant coral reefs to shopping in the upscale stores of open-air malls, guests can choose from a wide variety of activities in Pompano Beach.
+Enjoy the city's parks (there are over 50 of them), fish off a long wooden pier, or ride in a water taxi.
 You'll never be bored in Pompano Beach.

-Before you go, plan your sightseeing with the help of our list of the top things to do in Pompano Beach.
+Before you go, plan your sightseeing with help from our list of the top things to do in Pompano Beach.

 1. Hit the Sand at Pompano Beach

 Visitors to Pompano Beach spend most of their time lounging upon the soft, golden sand of this Atlantic Ocean beauty.
 When the sun's rays become too fierce, beachgoers take to the water to cool off.
 Whether they choose to paddleboard, kayak, boogie board, swim, or snorkel, there's no shortage of fun to be had in the ocean off Pompano Beach.

 Another bonus: the water here is warm and crystal clear due to a bend in the Gulf Stream.
 That means it's easy to spot marine life from shore, and even better for those wishing to spend their afternoon snorkeling.